build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 	}
 ```

-We create a [bedrock.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client) instance and use it to get the supported Foundation Models in Bedrock using [ListFoundationModels](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client.ListFoundationModels) API.
+We create a [bedrock.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client) instance and use it to get the supported Foundation Models in Amazon Bedrock using [ListFoundationModels](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client.ListFoundationModels) API.

 Clone the GitHub repository, change to the correct directory: